ConductorOne/baton-github/README.md

-      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --orgs strings          Limit syncing to specific organizations. ($BATON_ORGS) --token string          The GitHub access token used to connect to the Github API. ($BATON_TOKEN) -v, --version               version for baton-github
+      --log-format string     The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string      The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --orgs strings          Limit syncing to specific organizations. ($BATON_ORGS) --token string          The GitHub access token used to connect to the GitHub API. ($BATON_TOKEN) -v, --version               version for baton-github

 Use "baton-github [command] --help" for more information about a command.